-Only 44 percent feel President Obama has adequate ideas on how to create jobs, and 28 percent said they were satisfied with his progress in the politicians - along with all religious people - who believe in God.
+Only 44 percent feel President Obama has adequate ideas on how to create jobs, and 28 percent said they were satisfied with his progress in the position.

 The survey was conducted on 1,505 adults from Sept.
 22 to Oct.
 22.